csci104/site/homework/hw5/index.md

 ### Skeleton Code
 Some skeleton code has been provided for you in the `{{page.hwpath}}` folder and has been pushed to the Github repository [`resources`](https://github.com/{{site.data.main.github_org}}/resources/ ).
 If you already have this repository locally cloned, just perform a `git pull`.
 Otherwise you'll need to clone it.

+If no `Makefile` is provided with the skeleton code, you will need to create one yourself.
+It should have a target for each of the executables in the programming portion.

 ## Written Portion